statengeneraal/laws-markdown/verdrag/basel/convention/on/the/control/of/transboundary/movements/of/hazardous/etc/BWBV0002081/README.md

 ####Information to be provided on the Movement Document

-1. Exporter of the waste <sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted in case of emergency.  </sup>
+1. Exporter of the waste<sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted in case of emergency. </sup>

-2. Generator(s) of the waste and site of generation <sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted in case of emergency.  </sup>
+2. Generator(s) of the waste and site of generation<sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted in case of emergency. </sup>

-3. Disposer of the waste and actual site of disposal <sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted in case of emergency.  </sup>
+3. Disposer of the waste and actual site of disposal<sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted in case of emergency. </sup>

-4. Carrier(s) of the waste or his agent(s) <sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted in case of emergency.  </sup>
+4. Carrier(s) of the waste<sup> 1)  Full name and address, telephone, telex or telefax number and the name, address, telephone, telex or telefax number of the person to be contacted in case of emergency. </sup>or his agent(s)

 5. Subject of general or single notification